 As this traveling odyssey begins in April 2011, Ross and Ryan are 22 years old.
 They were one-pound premie babies, but now stand about 5 foot 6 inches at about 120 pounds!

 Their prematurity caused blindness, autism, and profound developmental delays that involve no verbal skills, inability to feed or dress themselves, and a lack of many of the basic skills

 for everyday life.
 Yet they hear well and can be responsive to many questions and instructions.
 They love to walk, but are quite awkward even when walking with mom or dad, so the walks are usually short.

-Big brother to the twins, Jared, remains steadfast in his work in Chicago as a Project Manager for Roofing Annex.
+Big brother to the twins, Jared, remains steadfast in his work around Cincinnati.
 He and we drive to meet each other at special family events, and he flies to share time with us at holidays in very special places!

 the Big Taxi is a 2006 Travel Supreme Select model 45DS24.
-It’s 45 feet long, requires clearance of at least 13′ 2″, and weighs 43,450 pounds loaded.
+It’s 45 feet long, requires clearance of at least 13 feet, and weighs 44,450 pounds loaded.
 There are four slideouts for extra room when parked for the night.